viksicom/sanitize_files/README.md

 Review `./tokens.map`

 If you see something that should not have been sanitized, consider adding it to the whiteList.
-For instance, version numbers are often look like IP address and you may want to keep them untouched.
+For instance, version numbers are often look like an IP address and you may want to keep them untouched.

 Review sanitized files in `./sanitized_files` folder.
 If you still see something sensitive there, consider adding new regex pattern or improving existing one.